mscurtescu/build-commander/README.md

-# build-commander
+# Ant build listerner that can run arbitrary commands
-Automatically exported from code.google.com/p/build-commander
+> Automatically exported from code.google.com/p/build-commander

 An Ant build listener that can run OS commands for each build event.